deamorim2/sdbs/EN-US/loading_data.rst

    .. image:: ./screenshots/pgshapeloader_02.png
      :class: inline

 #.
-Download this `folder <https://drive.google.com/drive/folders/1dmcVfJer0JJgXhj4ADcsEVUtP9nEHH_Z?usp=sharing>`_ and copy it to your computer.
+Download the folder `data <https://drive.google.com/drive/folders/1dmcVfJer0JJgXhj4ADcsEVUtP9nEHH_Z?usp=sharing>`_ and copy it to your computer.

 #.
 Next, open the *Add File* browser and navigate to the data directory, ``\data``.
 Select the ``nyc_census_blocks.shp`` file.